| What is psoriasis? Psoriasis is a recurrent skin condition that affects around 2% of the

 quality New Zealand bovine colostrum. it helps support the immune function

 and growth factors and provides positive effects for health and well being.
+Most people benefit from taking cow colostrum as an every day immune

 system enhancer, but in particular people suffering from Leaky Gut Syndrome,